 Place des Petits-Pères

-Nicole promised to show us an arcade that was built to provide a safe and attractive place for shopping in olden days.
-He took us to the most beautiful one.
+Nicole promised to show us an arcade built to provide a safe and attractive place for shopping in the olden days.
+So he took us to the most beautiful one.

 There he gathered us in front of a Café and told us the story of Eugène François Vidocq.

 “Vidocq was a criminal whose life story inspired several writers, including Victor Hugo, Edgar Allan Poe, and Honoré de Balzac.
 He was so good that the police asked him to help them catch other criminals.
 Thus, Vidocq is regarded as the father of modern criminology and the French police department.
 He is also regarded as the first private detective.

 Above this cafe is a theatre.
 Vidocq was a patron of that theatre.
 In those days, this theatre regularly presented crime stories in the form of melodramas.”

 Our tour ended in the Royal Palace gardens.
 We walked from there to Notre Dame and watched it up and close.
 It was majestic.
 Of course, it was heavily fenced since the fires, but hundreds of tourists were still taking photos in front of it.

 We came back to the hotel to have a well-deserved rest.
 In the evening, there was only one thing left to do — climb the Eiffel Tower.

 It took us only twenty minutes to climb 700 stairs to get to the second level, but three hours in different queues to get to the top by lift.

 We got back just in time to see the midnight light show.
 A perfect setting to wish my darling husband Happy Birthday.